 Simon Lomax, Managing Director of the Kensa Group comments:

-We are delighted that co-funding between the RHI and ECO will continue to be available for ground source heat pump installations.
+We are delighted that co-funding between the RHI (this scheme has now closed) and ECO will continue to be available for ground source heat pump installations.
 By singling out our technology, Government is recognizing our long-held view that ground loops represent vital national infrastructure and are worthy of exceptional support.
 We also are pleased to note that Government appreciates our shared ground loop system architecture allows the provision of lower cost district heating installations whilst providing connected households to select their own preferred electricity supplier.
 Ground source heat pumps provide the lowest cost, lowest carbon heat and should emerge as the default choice for off-gas properties.

 Sarah Newton, Conservative MP for Truro and Falmouth comments:

 Companies like Kensa are just what Cornwall needs more of – high tech, well-paid sustainable jobs in both manufacturing and contracting.
 Kensa’s renewable energy ground source heat pumps are found in buildings not just in the UK but are also exported as far away as Holland, France and even New Zealand.

 Kensa is 100% home grown Cornish, and I’m pleased to visit once again, having been one of their biggest supporters over many years.
 Now employing over 40 people, today’s Ministerial visit provides a massive endorsement of Kensa’s continuing innovation and growth.
 But most of all I am proud that it is a Cornish company that is a market leader in solving fuel poverty, reducing heating bills to the lowest possible levels by providing Kensa’s ground source heat pumps to the poorest and most needy in society.